-In practical terms, a mass notification system is a rapid-response system designed for internal communication to broadcast notifications to pre-subscribed individuals, mostly employees, thus keeping them informed before, during or after some specific events.
+In practical terms, a mass notification system is a rapid-response system designed for internal communication to broadcast notifications to pre-subscribed individuals, mostly employees, thus keeping them informed before, during or after a specific event.

 Often, people associate these communication systems with emergency notifications, but they are not limited to that.
 They can be adapted to notify your employees about anything that you believe is important for them to know.
 It could be anything from maintenance notification to servers being down to an active shooter to inclement weather, you name it.
 But in times of crisis and disasters, these systems are extremely helpful in coordinating with your staff members during relief and rescue operations.